jbpawlik/SwimPNW/README.md

 2:15: Working on another tutorial.
 This isn't very exciting to read about, I imagine.
-3: Doing some work on my actual project (which will probably get scrapped a couple of times) 3:45: Starting to add some js files to my project
+3: Doing some work on my actual project (which will probably get scrapped a couple of times) 3:45: Starting to add some js files to my project 4:40: Getting pretty deep into learning about hooks